Guitar pick: Technique

-Picks are usually gripped with two fingers—thumb and index—and are played with pointed end facing the strings.
-However, it's a matter of personal preference and many notable musicians use different grips.
+Picks are usually gripped with two fingers—thumb and index—and are played with the pointed end facing the strings.
+However, it is a matter of personal preference and some notable musicians use different grips.
 For example, Eddie Van Halen held the pick between his thumb and middle finger (leaving his first finger free for his tapping technique); James Hetfield, Jeff Hanneman and Steve Morse hold a pick using 3 fingers—thumb, middle and index; Pat Metheny and The Edge also hold their picks with three fingers but play using the rounded side of the plectrum rather than the pointed end.
 George Lynch also uses the rounded side of the pick.
 Stevie Ray Vaughan also played with the rounded edge of the pick, citing the fact that the edge allowed more string attack than the tip.
 His manic, aggressive picking style would wear through pickguards in short order, and wore a groove in his Fender Stratocaster, Number One, over his years of playing.
-Noted 80's session guitarist David Persons is known for using old credit cards, cut to the correct size and thickness and using them without a tip.
+Noted '80s session guitarist David Persons is known for using old credit cards, cut to the correct size and thickness and using them without a tip.

-The motion of the pick against the string is also a personal choice.
-George Benson and Dave Mustaine, for example, hold the pick very stiffly between the thumb and index finger, locking the thumb joint and striking with the surface of the pick nearly parallel to the string, for a very positive, articulate, consistent tone.
-Other guitarists have developed a technique known as circle picking, where the thumb joint is bent on the downstroke, and straightened on the upstroke, causing the tip of the pick to move in a circular pattern, which can allow speed and fluidity.
-Many rock guitarists use a flourish (called a pick slide or pick scrape) that involves scraping the pick along the length of a round wound string (a round wound string is a string with a coil of round wire wrapped around the outside, used for the heaviest three or four strings on a guitar).
-The first use of the pick slide is attributed to Bo Diddley and can be heard in the opening of his song "Road Runner."

-The two chief approaches to fast picking are alternate picking and economy picking.
-Alternate picking is when the player strictly alternates each stroke between downstrokes and upstrokes, regardless of changing strings.
-In economy picking, the player uses the most economical stroke on each note.
-For example, if the first note is on the fifth string, and the next note is on the fourth string, the guitarist uses a downstroke on the fifth string, and continue in the same direction to execute a downstroke on the fourth string.
-Some guitarists learn economy picking intuitively and find it an effort to use alternate picking.
-Conversely, some guitarists maintain that the down-up "twitch" motion of alternate picking lends itself to momentum, and hence trumps economy picking at high speeds.